 Madan, 30, and Sukma, 25, live here with their families.
 Madan has a husband, two daughters and a son; and Sukma has a husband and four children.
 Both rely on fishing for a living.

 Now, they fish.
 The residents of Ramaghat settled under a bridge on the Karnali River some years ago.
-They live .
+They live at the mercy of the river.
 When it runs dry, they can’t fish.
 Although the community has tried other options — extracting sand until there was no more sand and breaking rocks until the market dried up — fishing is their only constant source of income.
 Fish from the Karnali River signifies not only food but also the ability to pay for medicine, education and other necessities.
 On the other hand, when the river swells, Ramaghat is at risk of being swept away by a flood or buried by a landslide.
 Rarely are its residents able to both catch enough fish and feel safe in their homes at the same time.
 Their village has already been destroyed once before.

 A Walk through Ramaghat

 Because the Upper Karnali will reduce river flow by 85-90%, the residents of Ramaghat know it will mean the end of their livelihood, the destruction of their homes or both.
 They are concerned that they lack the skills and resources to find alternatives, but are determined to support their children’s education, no matter what it takes.
 Yet, they haven’t been invited to any of the planning meetings that the hydropower development company organized for other villages along the Karnali, because neither the government nor the company is obligated to safeguard their welfare before, during or after construction.
 Although the residents of Ramaghat paid for the land they live on, they were never given legal title.
 As far as Upper Karnali is concerned, it’s as though they were never there.

 “We have no hope that we’ll be settled somewhere,” a woman says, “because that’s how we’ve always been treated.”